jtepp/Ticker/README.md

 Next time: Unplug the Arduino <-> LED power wires before you disconnect the entire Arduino from power.

 Error: `something something exceeded memory`
 Cause: You tried using too many LEDs and too many maximum characters in the message for the LEDs tiny memory capabilities.
-The NUM_LEDs constant will have the biggest effect on this as each increase of 1 will take up about 0.25% of the dynamic memory.
+The NUM_LEDS constant will have the biggest effect on this as each increase of 1 will take up about 0.25% of the dynamic memory.
-Fix: Decrease NUM_LEDs and/or MSG_LENGTH.
+Fix: Decrease NUM_LEDS and/or MSG_LENGTH.
 Next time: Send Arduino an angry letter asking why they gave you the lowest amount of memory you'll ever encounter.

 Error: repeated `Attempting to connect to SSID`
 Cause: The LED strips used too much power and didn't leave enough power for the WiFi chip to be able to find a network.
-Fix: Lower NUM_LEDs so that each strip powers less LEDs and uses less power.
+Fix: Lower NUM_LEDS so that each strip powers less LEDs and uses less power.
 Next time: Use the 3.3V pin instead of the 5V pin.
 This will result in darker lights, but you can try a higher BRIGHTNESS constant value.
 Buy a power adaptor.
 Arduino recommends a 7-12V input, and I would recommend around 60W for a 200*5 LED ticker.
 (W = V*A so 60W @ 12V = 5A)

 Error: something else